uwiger/gproc/doc/gproc.md

-Perform a select_count operation on the process registry.

-The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.<a name="send-2"></a>
+Perform a select_count operation on the process registry.The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.<a name="send-2"></a>

 ###send/2##